Brayon Blake: Professional career

-Blake signed with Basketball Löwen Braunschweig of the German Basketball Bundesliga on July 19, 2018.
+On July 19, 2018, Blake signed with Basketball Löwen Braunschweig of the German Basketball Bundesliga.
 In his first professional season, Blake averaged 9.1 points, 4 rebounds and 1 assist over 37 BBL games.

-Blake signed with Peristeri B.C. of the Greek Basket League on July 18, 2019.

-On February 27, 2020, he has signed with Manisa Büyükşehir Belediye of the Turkish Basketball First League.
+On July 18, 2019, Blake signed with Peristeri B.C. of the Greek Basket League.
+In February 2020, he left Peristeri and signed with Manisa Büyükşehir Belediye of the Turkish Basketball First League.

-On August 9, 2020, he has signed with Sigortam.net of the Turkish Basketball First League.
+On August 9, 2020, Blake signed with Sigortam.net Istanbul of the Turkish Basketball First League.

-On July 1, 2021, he has signed with Gießen 46ers of the Basketball Bundesliga.
+On July 1, 2021, Blake signed with Gießen 46ers of the Basketball Bundesliga.
+He left the team in December 2021 after ten games.

+For the 2022–23 season, Blake joined Italian team Ferraroni Juvi Cremona, but he left in December 2022 after nine games.

+In May 2024, Blake had a one-game stint with the Knox Raiders of the NBL1 South in Australia.
+He was part of the Raiders' coaching staff during the 2024 NBL1 National Finals.
+He returned to the Raiders for the 2025 season, playing 17 games.